monimiller/personal-site/src/content/blog/SOTW/Ada_Academy.md

 ---
 title: Spotlight of the Week - Ada Academy
 description: Learning about Ada Academy's mission and giving opportunities.
-pubDate: '2022-04-16'
+pubDate: "2022-04-16"
 categories:
-  ['Career Growth', 'Women in Tech', 'Spotlight of the Week', 'Non-Profit Organizations']
+  [
+    "Career Growth",
+    "Women in Tech",
+    "Spotlight of the Week",
+    "Non-Profit Organizations",
+  ]
 draft: false
 ---